Jacksonville Prenuptial Agreement Attorneys.

 Being Prepared for Whatever the Future Might Bring.

-What Exactly is a Prenuptial Agreement?
+What Exactly is a Prenuptial Agreement

 Prenuptial agreements, or premarital agreements, also referred to as “Pre-Nups” are premarital agreements that are generally valid and enforceable in Florida subject to the following rules and conditions.
 A premarital agreement is usually about property acquired before a marriage and the rules governing contract law apply.
 Courts carefully consider marital agreements for good faith and lack of undue influence.
 And a spouse claiming the validity of a premarital agreement must establish the fairness of the contract.